mychan152000/willogyblogtest/content/posts/simple-and-intuitive-introduction-to-self-supervised-learning-for-beginners-part-1.md

 </tr>
 </table>

 Regardless of what category a learning method is included in, it will use similar network architectures as methods in the other categories.
-Some of the popular architectures are: AlexNet, VGG, GoogLeNet, ResNet, DenseNet, ...
+Some of the popular architectures such as AlexNet, VGG, GoogLeNet, ResNet, DenseNet, ...

 ### CATEGORIES OF SELF-SUPERVISED LEARNING